 - 4.5 The World Heritage Committee has also included many of the recommendations from IUCN in relation to the management of specific natural properties.
 These have usually resulted from the IUCN evaluation mission to a property and these recommendations have usually been discussed and agreed with the State Party at the time of the mission or subsequently.
 In most cases, recommendations have suggested actions to improve the management of the property and have usually resulted in significant actions taken by the State Party, often supported by international donors and partners, to improve the integrity of the property. - 4.6 IUCN also notes that the incidence of challenges to Advisory Body recommendations by the World Heritage Committee and by States Parties has increased in recent years.
 The recent trend to allow for the identification of "factual errors" has provided one platform for these increased challenges.
 There have been questions raised whether these "factual errors" are indeed errors or reflect different interpretations of issues, or in some cases are overt lobbying.
 There is a need to define more clearly the meaning of "factual errors" within the context of Advisory Body evaluations and recommendations. - 4.7 Better application of the process of Tentative Listing provides one means of maximizing the likelihood of bringing forward properties which have a high likelihood of successful inscription.
 There are several model approaches to the preparation of Tentative Listing, such as that undertaken by the State Parties of Canada, Norway and Japan, and these could be used as models by other State Parties.
 A key feature of these examples is a lengthy scientific based assessment of those most outstanding properties with the greatest potential to meet the criteria of Outstanding Universal Value and the conditions of Integrity.
-In the case of Japan, for example, this process resulted in the nomination and inscription of the West Norwegian Fjords, also in 2005
+In the case of Japan, for example, this process resulted in the nomination and inscription of Shiretoko in 2005; in the case of Norway, this process resulted in the nomination and inscription and inscription of the West Norwegian Fjords, also in 2005